Academic seeks origin of mysterious Spanish cloister

 Boto first stumbled across the cloister in a French architectural magazine in 2010 and could not believe the pictures he was seeing.

-He started an investigation which included carefully analysing the high quality photographs in the magazine and checking Google Earth to get an idea of its size.
+He started an investigation which included carefully analyzing the high quality photographs in the magazine and checking Google Earth to get an idea of its size.

 Boto was unable to gain access to the estate until he unveiled his theory at an art conference which sparked media attention and prompted the owners to allow experts and journalists on to the site.